Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 > For the Arbitrator's Shield and Maul, recommended to be used with the Invisible Connector

 ### Connectors
-- **Invisible Connector**: Thunder Hammers, Crusher, Shock Maul and Suppression Shield  \
+- **Invisible Connector**: Thunder Hammers, Crusher, Shock Maul, Arbites Shock Maul, Shock Maul and Suppression Shield  \
 &emsp; Makes the connector invisible.
 That's it. \
 &emsp; It doesn't extend the shaft on its own; it's meant to be used with other parts (namely the tacax spikes)